A: before, diseased liver; B: after, donor liver in place.(Click to Enlarge)

 - Endoscopic retrograde cholangiopancreatography (ERCP): Certain patients require this procedure to identify any strictures (narrowing) in the biliary system, which is the system for transporting bile.

-- Cardiac ECHO and cardiac stress test.
+- Cardiac echocardiogram and cardiac stress test.
 Coronary arteriogram may be needed if the cardiology consultant recommends it.

 - Hepatitis A and B, unless you have prior immunity

-After the full preparation period, you will be evaluated by the liver transplant surgeon before being presented to the selection committee.
+After the full preparation period, you will meet the selection committee.

-The selection committee includes physicians and liver transplant anesthesiologists, as well as social workers, pre- and post-liver transplant nurse practitioners and nurse coordinators, financial coordinators and a secretary to record the minutes.
+The selection committee includes physicians, surgeons and liver transplant anesthesiologists, as well as social workers, pre- and post-liver transplant nurse practitioners and nurse coordinators, financial coordinators and a secretary to record the minutes.